storizzi/textnugs-chrome/README.md

 - **Edit and Manage Scripts**:
   - View, edit, clone, or delete all your saved scripts in one place
   - Drag-and-drop reordering in the Edit popup
+  - Each script can be updated individually or saved in bulk with the "Update All" option.
+Scripts with unsaved changes are visually indicated with a red border.
 - **Clone Scripts**: Easily duplicate existing scripts to create variations without starting from scratch
 - **Dynamic Clipboard Insertion**: Use `{{clipboard}}` in your scripts to insert the current clipboard content dynamically in context
 - **Quick Access**: Access your scripts directly from the extension popup and insert them into web pages